 Potty training your toddler can be a milestone that’s as eagerly anticipated as it is dreaded!
 So turn potluck into a lucky streak with our expert potty training tips that show you the best way to potty train…

-"There are a few things to look for that show your child is ready to be toilet trained:"
+"There are a few things to look for that show your child is ready to be toilet trained" says Amanda.
+These signs of readiness include:

 4. Saying that they’re doing a wee or a poo, showing interest.

-"I’ll often say to parents don’t try it when there are no signs at all, when they’re not recognising that they need to go, they’re not recognising their bodily functions because it will string out the whole process so much more.
+"I’ll often say to parents don’t try it when there are no signs at all like when they’re not recognising that they need to go or they’re not recognising their bowel movements because it will string out the whole process so much more.
 It will put pressure on yourself as parents and pressure on the little one, which in turn will make them not want to do it.

 Generally speaking, children aren't ready to start using a potty until they are between 18 months and three years old, though everyone is different.